Construction

 -

-class LayerBlueprintNode : public Acts::StaticBlueprintNode
+class LayerBlueprintNode : public Acts::Experimental::StaticBlueprintNode

 The layer node is essentially an auto-sizing wrapper around a set of surfaces.

 The layer volume is created to wrap around the surfaces registered with this node.
 The orientation of the resulting volume defaults to the identity matrix.
-If another orientation is desired, this can be set with the Acts::LayerBlueprintNode::setTransform.
+If another orientation is desired, this can be set with the Acts::Experimental::LayerBlueprintNode::setTransform.
 See Acts::ProtoLayer for details on the auto-sizing from surfaces.

 Note